Table of Contents

 The biggest and best rule of thumb is to have fun with me!
 If you are planning to do activities, such as playing JackBox Games, let me know!
 I have tested out the games, such as the trivia ones and the ones that you have to write out the answers, and it is about 99.99% accessible for me to play!
 And maybe, my happy/funny side will probably show.

-While you have the basics of knowing on how to interact with me as a friend, there are similar ways on interacting with me as a partner in a relationship.
+While you have the basics of knowing on how to interact with me as a friend, there are similar ways on interacting with me when I am in a relationship with you, meaning that we are dating.

 Treat Me The Same As You Treat Other People